 17. Do Quick Calculations in your Browser

-Just type ‘calculator‘ in the search box or URL bar and hit the Enter key to access the online calculator.
+Type ‘calculator‘ in the search box or URL bar and hit the Enter key to access the online calculator.
 Alternatively, you can type the mathematical expressions directly in the search box to get answers.
-For example, if you want to find out the 30% of 999, you can type it directly into the search bar.
-Similarly, if you want to multiply 12345 with 12345, you can use ‘12345*12345‘ or ‘12345×12345‘.
+For example, if you want to find the 30% of 999, you can type it directly into the search bar.
+Similarly, to multiply 12345 with 12345, you can use ‘12345*12345‘ or ‘12345×12345‘.

 Syntax: [number] [operator] [number]